Optimizing Project Staffing to Improve Profitability with Cortana Intelligence

 This post is by Francesca Lazzeri and Hong Lu, Data Scientists, and Ilan Reiter, Principal Data Science Manager, at Microsoft.

-Recent advancements in Machine Learning and big data technologies are allowing companies to apply better staffing strategies by taking advantage of historical data.
+Recent advancements in machine learning and big data technologies are allowing companies to apply better staffing strategies by taking advantage of historical data.
 Ensuring that the right people get assigned to the right projects is critical not only for the success of a given project but also for the overall profitability of an organization.
 At most companies, project staffing is typically done manually by project managers, based on staff availability and prior knowledge of individuals’ past performance.
 This process is not only time-consuming but the results can often be sub-optimal.
 The same process can be done much more effectively by taking advantage of historical data and advanced ML techniques.

 We recently developed a recommendations-based staff allocation solution for Baker Tilly Virchow Krause, LLP, a professional services company.
 Baker Tilly is a full-service accounting and advisory firm with a focus on industry and services specialization.
 The solution we have built recommends optimal staff composition as well as individual staff with the right experience and expertise for Baker Tilly’s new projects.
 By aligning staff experience with project needs, we help project managers at Baker Tilly perform better and faster staff allocation.